freenet/freenet-core/docs/src/architecture.md

 ### Overview

 Delegates, contracts, and applications each serve distinct roles in the Freenet ecosystem.
 Contracts control public data, or "shared state".
-Delegates act as the user's agent and can store private data.
+Delegates act as the user's agent and can store private data on the user's behalf.
 Apps serve as the user interface to contracts and delegates.

 ### Applications